Description

 Which means for our asset as example:

-• The maximum days under water over 5 years of ProShares Ultra S&P500 is 541 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 541 days in the last 5 years of ProShares Ultra S&P500, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 513 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (375 days).
+• Looking at maximum time in days below previous high water mark in of 303 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (199 days).

 AveDuration: